bubbzDotDev/CIT-225-Papers/week-12.md

 ![Message creation](https://bubbzdotdev.github.io/CIT-225-Papers/images/wk_12_message_prepared.PNG)

-Once the message is delivered to the channel, a success page is displayed allowing the user to create a new message or to go to dashboard home:
+Once the message is delivered to the channel, a success page is displayed allowing the user to create a new message or go to dashboard home:

 ![Message sent](https://bubbzdotdev.github.io/CIT-225-Papers/images/wk_12_message_sent.PNG)